 India is a beneficiary of the Standard GSP.
-With a per capita income of $2,481 in 2023, the World Bank classifies India as a lower middle-income country.
-Total EU imports from India amounted to about €65 billion in 2023, the highest by far among all GSP countries.
-Preferential GSP imports stood at €10.2 billion in 2023, making it the largest beneficiary among the Standard GSP countries.
+With a per capita income of $2,697 in 2024, the World Bank classifies India as a lower middle-income country.
+Total EU imports from India amounted to a record €71.3 billion in 2024, the highest by far among all GSP countries.
+Althoug a number of products have already graduated out of the GSP, preferential GSP imports stood at €11.7 billion in 2024, making it the largest beneficiary among the Standard GSP countries.

 The Standard GSP targets developing countries that are classified by the World Bank as lower or lower-middle income countries and which do not have equal preferential access to the EU market through any other arrangement.
 Standard GSP beneficiary countries can benefit from duty suspension for non-sensitive products as well as duty reductions for sensitive products across approximately 66% of all EU tariff lines.